Click here for the Denali135

 Support Vehicle and Crew & Pacer Rules/Details will be sent to runners within 30 days of their registrations being accepted.

-Runners completing the Denali100K course in 24hrs or under will receive a one of a kind Denali100K Medal and Denali100K finishers shirt.
+Runners completing the Denali100K course in 18hrs or under will receive a one of a kind handmade shed Alaskan Moose antler Denali100K belt buckle and Denali100K finishers shirt.
 There will be overall men’s and women’s winners special awards as well.

 Denali100K Applicants must have completed at least one 50K race and two marathons in the previous 2 years or be able to prove to the Race Director that they have sufficient training to have a reasonably good chance of completing the race within the allotted time.